Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Content-Length: 1000

-For each successful chunk, the server MUST respond with a 202 Accepted header, except for the final chunk, which MUST be a 201 Created.
+For each successful chunk, the server MUST respond with a 202 Accepted header, except for the final chunk, which MUST be a 201 Created, and as with non-chunked uploads, the body of these responses has no content.

 The following constraints are placed on uploads regardless of whether they are single chunk or multiple chunks:

-• If the offset provided in Upload-Offset is not 0 or the next chunk in an incomplete upload, then the server MUST respond with a 409 Conflict.
+• If the offset provided in Upload-Offset is not 0 or correctly specifies the byte offset of the next chunk in an incomplete upload, then the server MUST respond with a 409 Conflict.
+This means that a client MAY NOT upload chunks out of order.

-The server MUST respond back with a 204 No Content response, with an Upload-Offset header that indicates what offset the client should continue uploading from.
+The server MUST respond with a 204 No Content response, with an Upload-Offset header that indicates what offset the client should continue uploading from.
 If the server has not received any data, then this would be 0, if it has received 1007 bytes then it would be 1007.
+For this example, the full response headers would look like:

-Once the client has retrieved the offset that they need to start from, they can upload the rest of the file as described above, either in a single request containing all of the remaining data or in multiple chunks.
+Once the client has retrieved the offset that they need to start from, they can upload the rest of the file as described above, either in a single request containing all of the remaining bytes, or in multiple chunks as per the above protocol.

-If a client wishes to cancel an upload of a specific file, for instance because they need to upload a different file, they may do so by issuing a DELETE request to the file upload URL with the Upload-Token used to upload the file in the first place.
+If a client wishes to cancel an upload of a specific file, for instance because they need to upload a different file, they may do so by issuing a DELETE request to the upload resource URL of the file they want to delete.

-A successful cancellation request MUST response with a 204 No Content.
+A successful cancellation request MUST respond with a 204 No Content.

 A successful deletion request MUST response with a 204 No Content.